abbasmir12/nest-ai/README.md

 Nest AI bridges this gap by combining three powerful technologies:

-1. **AI-Powered Intent Detection**: Uses HuggingFace's language models to understand user queries in natural language
+- **AI-Powered Intent Detection**: Uses HuggingFace's language models to understand user queries in natural language
-2. **Model Context Protocol (MCP)**: A middleware layer that abstracts OWASP Nest API interactions into semantic tools
+- **Model Context Protocol (MCP)**: A middleware layer that abstracts OWASP Nest API interactions into semantic tools
-3. **Interactive UI**: Modern, animated interface that presents data as visually appealing, actionable cards
+- **Interactive UI**: Modern, animated interface that presents data as visually appealing, actionable cards

+## Live Data Integration

+**Nest AI now uses real-time data from the OWASP Nest API!**

+Thanks to the Model Context Protocol (MCP) integration, all queries fetch live data directly from OWASP's official API.
+This means:

+- ✅ **Real Projects**: Discover actual OWASP projects with current status, leaders, and links
+- ✅ **Live Events**: Get up-to-date information on upcoming conferences, meetups, and workshops
+- ✅ **Active Issues**: Find real contribution opportunities from OWASP GitHub repositories
+- ✅ **Current Contributors**: See who's actively contributing to OWASP projects right now
+- ✅ **Active Chapters**: Connect with real local OWASP chapters in your area

+The MCP server handles all API authentication and data fetching, providing a seamless experience where users simply ask questions and receive accurate, current information from the OWASP ecosystem.

 ## How It Works